What It’s Like to Travel to Costa Rica During COVID

 Costa Rica is quite different in COVID safety measures than what I’m used to in New York State.
 Of course, I don’t know what they’re doing in Manhattan, or in your state, but in Costa Rica they’ve really made strides towards keeping everyone safe.
 Much like in New York, most stores, restaurants and malls are open.
 However, before entering many of these businesses, be prepared to have your temperature taken or to have your hands squirted with hand sanitizer.

-YOU MAY ALSO LIKE: A Salute to Past Flights to Costa Rica
+YOU MAY ALSO LIKE: Orale!
+NY to Costa Rica Goes to Mexico City!

 For example, at Paseo Metropoli, Cartago’s mall, they have kiosks set up for you to use hand sanitizer and have your temperature taken at the same time.
 Most grocery stores are taking temperatures.
 Boutiques will have someone standing outside ready to blast your hands with spray alcohol or gel.
 Many stores have tiny sinks set up outside them where you can wash up before going in.
 I think these are all positive additions, so be respectful and go with the flow.